MonkWarrior08/Enhanced_Pong-1972/READme.md

 6. **Winner Celebration**:
    - Colorful fireworks display when a player wins.
-   - "Sexy winner" message displayed for the victor.

 7. **Paddle Effects**:
    - Losing paddle shakes and turns red when a point is scored against it.